 Several laundry stores have a pickup service so you do not have to wait around for them to finish.
 This method is a bit more costly, but you can ensure that you’ll have a clean sleeping bag at the end of the day.

-Maybe that is the easiest way to wash.
-Keep in mind that a top loader washing machine is not a good choice, because the agitation could ruin the insulation.
+Maybe this is the easiest way to wash, but keep in mind that a top loader washing machine is not a good choice, because the agitation could ruin the insulation.

 Attention!
-Check the label and see if it is machine wash friendly.
+Check the label and see if the sleeping bag is machine wash friendly.
 Once you’ve determined if your bag is washing machine friendly, turn your bag inside out and put it into the washing machine.